Monday, 1 January 2024

 In the present subseries, we are honoured by the participation in each seminar of the pioneering film director Yaara Sumeruk, who has developed a simple but profound way of bringing the family conversations in the book to life in a faithful and accurate cinema film that, as members of the first two seminars have confirmed, makes the predicament of the supposedly schizophrenic daughters more strikingly and dramatically intelligible.

-These first two seminars of this third series were devoted not primarily to individual families of the eleven but to the general question why for sixty years readers have so spectacularly failed to understand this book.
+For those who did not attend the first two seminars in this new subseries, it may be helpful to mention that they were devoted not primarily to individual families of the eleven but to the general question why for sixty years readers have so spectacularly failed to understand this book.
 It should be emphasised that this does not mean they think they fail to understand it.
 On the contrary, almost all readers seem to think there is no problem in understanding what the book is about: obviously, they explain, in this book Laing and Esterson are claiming that families cause schizophrenia.
 Such readers will usually go on to say that this claim has long been discredited by the advance of scientific biological psychiatry, though some will say the claim was correct.
 It seems to make no difference whether the readers are ordinary unprofessional people, psychotherapy students, or eminent psychiatrists.
 But the truth is that Laing and Esterson explicitly insisted that they were making no such claim.

 For example, the British psychiatrist Julian Leff (1938-2021), internationally renowned and honoured as an authority on schizophrenia’, and his co-worker Christine Vaughn, wrote in their book Expressed Emotion in Families (1985, p.
 1) that Laing and Esterson’s work was ‘supported by little or no scientific evidence’.
 Leff and Vaughn clearly supposed that what needed support by scientific evidence was, as they put it, a ‘theory of the family’s role in the origin of schizophrenia’.
 It is just such a supposed ‘theory of the family’s role in the origin of schizophrenia’ that Leff and Vaughn mistakenly supposed that Laing and Esterson were advocating.
 But Laing and Esterson repeatedly emphasised they were not advocating any such theory.
 Indeed, they said they disbelieved in schizophrenia’.